Minerva-007/FFF/README.md

+*Release Notes*
+First prototype, needs a lot of work rn.
 # FFF what?
 Form Factor Finder is a C++ program that finds the form factor for geometries existing in two-dimension.
 ## What's form factor?